Wurtz reaction: Mechanism

 The process resembles an SN2 reaction, but the mechanism is probably complex.

 Examples and reaction conditions

-The reaction is intolerant of a range of functional groups which would be attacked by sodium.
-For similar reasons, the reaction is conducted in unreactive solvents such as ethers.
+The reaction is intolerant of many functional groups which would be attacked by sodium.
+For similar reasons, the reaction is conducted in unreactive polar aprotic solvents such as ether, dimethylformamide(DMF) or tetrahydrofuran (THF).
 In efforts to improve the reaction yields, other metals have also been tested to effect the Wurtz-like couplings: silver, zinc, iron, activated copper, indium, as well as mixture of manganese and copper chloride.

 Wurtz coupling is useful in closing small, especially three-membered, rings.
 In the cases of 1,3-, 1,4-, 1,5-, and 1,6- dihalides, Wurtz-reaction conditions lead to formation of cyclic products, although yields are variable.
 Under Wurtz conditions, vicinal dihalides yield alkenes, whereas geminal dihalides convert to alkynes.
 Bicyclobutane was prepared this way from 1-bromo-3-chlorocyclobutane in 95% yield.
 The reaction is conducted in refluxing dioxane, at which temperature, the sodium is liquid.